katshaze/project1/README.md

 ## Highlands
 * Combined search via Goodreads API and search of existing Book Pinch books database
-* Ability to see other users with similar book taste
+* Ability to see other users with similar book tastes

 ## Lowlands
 * Book search is limited - only gets top hit, can only search by book title
-* CSS not finished; haven't touched on responsiveness
+* Not as responsiveness as I'd like
 * Read status options aren't in 'select' format
-* Results displayed from goodreads search are limited - need description & goodreads link at least

 ## To do
 - [ ] Make it responsive
 - [ ] Readings model: combine three read status columns into single column
 - [ ] 'All books' page to include a collection of users' favourites rather than all books
 - [ ] User homepage - improve the display
-- [ ] Book search results to include description & link to book on Goodreads if possible

 ## Licensing
-Dual licensed under the MIT and GPL licenses.
+Licensed under MIT.

 ## Author
 Katrina Hayes, for General Assembly WDi Project1.